 · Women were more likely than men to report using alcohol to get away from problems and because of anger/frustration.

-Addiction and Other Problems Associated with Alcohol Use
+Substance Use Disorders and Other Problems Associated with Alcohol Use

 Obviously, not everyone who consumes alcohol needs to stop or cut back on its use.
 There are even some very good reasons to drink wine or other alcoholic beverages.
 In recent years, research has demonstrated that alcoholic drinks, especially red wine, have health benefits associated with their consumption.
 On the other hand, alcohol is the number one drug problem in the U.S., nearly a third of the population has abused alcohol at some time, and it is estimated that there are around 12 million alcoholics in the United States alone.
 The seemingly limitless consequences include family, social, employment, financial, legal, spiritual, physical and mental health, and other problems.
 Some researchers believe that having the information presented here can potentially help create developmentally appropriate intervention programs for people with alcohol abuse problems.
 What do you think?